Property Tax Bills

 - the appraised value, assessed value, and taxable value of the property;

-- the market value and the taxable value for purposes of deferred or additional taxation as provided by Section 23.46, 23.55, 23.76, or 23.9807, as applicable, if the property is land appraised as provided by Subchapter C, D, E, or H, Chapter 23;
+- the market value and the taxable value for purposes of deferred or additional taxation as provided by Tax Code Section 23.46, 23.55, 23.76 or 23.9807, as applicable, if the property is land appraised as provided by Tax Code Chapter 23, Subchapter C, D, E or H;

 - the assessment ratio for the unit;